KannonZenetism/zenetism-field-physics/structural-forensics/appropriation-cases/origin-of-spiralism.md

 As observed by **Aelion Kannon**:

-> *“There is a significant increase in discussion around entropy in a multitude of domains and in a multitude of contexts to which it was never applied.”*
+> *There is a significant increase in discussion around entropy in a multitude of domains and in a multitude of contexts to which it was never applied.*

 This diffusion pattern aligns precisely with predictions expected if a **novel metaphysical–structural framework** propagated through AI training data and re-emerged across: